sternSargentRA/pyTM/Docs/source/ztransforms/z_transforms.rst

     difference_eq
     pv

-In this module we will introduce the idea of a z-Transform.
-For those of you who are familiar with Laplace transforms, the z-Transform can basically be seen as the discrete time equivalent of the Laplace transform.
-The z-Transform will share many of the same properties as the Laplace transform.
-For those of you who are not familiar with the Laplace transform then the information provided should be sufficient for your understanding.
+This lecture describes the z-transform.
+If you don't know about Laplace transforms, please ignore the following `helpful' remarks.
+The z-transform is a discrete time version of the Laplace transform.
+It shares many properties of the Laplace transform.
+If you don't know the
+Laplace transform, do not fear this lecture.
+It is self-contained.

 .. include:: definition.rst